PostHog/posthog.com/contents/blog/why-we-made-surveys.md

 These features make surveys perfect for the most common use-cases, including [NPS surveys](/tutorials/nps-survey), customer satisfaction surveys, and [product-market fit surveys](/blog/measure-product-market-fit).

-Dozens of teams participated in the beta and hundreds of developers contributed PRs and ideas to help us get this far.
-There are over 81,000 engineers in the PostHog community now, and we couldn’t have built surveys without their support and feedback — and we’re thrilled to release surveys fully so they can start collecting feedback from their communities too.
+Dozens of teams participated in the beta and hundreds of developers contributed PRs and ideas elsewhere in our code to help us get this far.
+There are over 81,000 engineers in the PostHog community now, and we couldn’t have built surveys without their support and feedback — we’re thrilled to release surveys fully so they can start collecting feedback from their communities too.